 Replacement of residential streetlights with lower maintenance, more efficient 'warm white' LED bulbs which have not only saved over $800,000 in the first two years but are also less harsh on the eyes, reduce spill over glare into houses, and are better for sleep quality, our astrologers and nocturnal animals such as our special bat populations.

 Development of an open data portal where datasets can be made available to the public.
 This includes development of an open data policy and identification of possible datasets for release.
 This project aligns with the Waikato Data Portal - a collaborative project sharing data openly from 12 Councils in the Waikato region in a cohesive system.
 The portal is now live and looking for your feedback to understand the datasets and features users are most interested in seeing as it develops:

-Asking service users about their experience of our services when, or just after, they have used them, gives us important insight to improve our service or understand what we need to change to make doing business with us easier.
+Asking service users about their experience of our services when, or just after, they have used them, gives us greater insight to improve our service or understand what we need to change to make doing business with us easier.

 Developing intelligent transport systems, in collaboration with regional partners, to improve the travel experience of the community.
 Machine learning is helping to reduce travel times, congestion and improve responsiveness to faults or incidents in the road network.

 Looking at a range of alternative modes of travel and systems that complement existing transport options and improve the choice people have in getting around our city in a more environmentally friendly and sustainable way.
 Lime electric scooters and Loop car share are two initiatives currently being trialled in Hamilton.